RetherOne/ai-document-search/README.md

-# Steps to Start the Backend
+# Steps to start the Backend

 ## Prerequisites